jillesvangurp/rankquest-studio/src/jsMain/resources/about.md

 ## Links

 - [rankquest-studio](https://github.com/jillesvangurp/rankquest-studio) The github project for this web application.
 It's all written in kotlin-js and uses the wonderful [Fritz2](https://www.fritz2.dev/) framework.
+- [Release Notes](https://github.com/jillesvangurp/rankquest-studio/releases) Find out about the latest features and fixes here.
 - [rankquest-cli](https://github.com/jillesvangurp/rankquest-cli) A command line tool that you can use to use exported search configurations and test cases to run metrics from the command line or in your CI build.
 - [rankquest-core](https://github.com/jillesvangurp/rankquest-core) A Kotlin multiplatform kotlin library that implements the metrics and search plugins used in Rankquest Studio.
 - [ktsearch](https://github.com/jillesvangurp/kt-search) A kotlin multiplatform library for using Elasticsearch and Opensearch.
 This library is used to implement the Elasticsearch searchplugin and also used for the movie quotes demo.